augsmachado/sales-supplies/README.md

         - filter by 0 (the worst) into 5 (the best)

-- Read a specific sale: *GET/sales/:id*
+- Read a specific sale: *GET/sales/id/:id*

 - Create a new sale: *POST/sales/new*

-- Update the sale, items and consumer infos: *PUT/sales/:id*
+- Update the sale, items and consumer infos: *PUT/sales/id/:id*

+- Delete a specific sale: *DELETE/sales/id/:id*

 - List all distinct customers: *GET/customers*